dineshravisa-crypto/hackathon15122025/api/README.md

-# Commander AgentEasy Agent API
+#  AgentEasy Agent API

 A FastAPI application that creates an intelligent AI agent based on Lt.
-Commander AgentEasy from Star Trek: The Next Generation.
+AgentEasy from Star Trek: The Next Generation.
 The agent uses RAG (Retrieval-Augmented Generation) to access AgentEasy's dialogue history, can perform mathematical calculations, and search the web for current information.

 ## Features